Podstrana

+Climate

 Podstrana experiences a hot-summer Mediterranean climate (Köppen climate classification Csa) with extremely long periods of sunshine throughout the year.

 Winter is mild, with a January average of 8 C. Snow is unknown.

 Spring and fall (autumn) are considered ideal seasons for sightseeing and various outdoor activities.

 Summers are very hot during the day, and hot in the summer nights.